jz393/jz393.github.io/writing/a-quiet-second-love.md

 in cycles of stories and sketches

 so, let us be Romeo and Juliet
-let us hold off the ending
+we can hold off the ending
-i will take anything
+i can take anything

 as long as
 i have